TheOdinProject/curriculum/organizing-js/objects-constructors.md

 ### Recommended Method for Prototypal Inheritance

 So far you have seen several ways of making an object inherit the prototype from another object.
-At this point in history the recommended way of setting an Objects prototype uses `Object.create` (and [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) is the documentation for that method.)  `Object.create` very simply returns a new object with the specified prototype and any additional properties you want to add.
+At this point in history the recommended way of setting the prototype of an object is `Object.create` ( [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) is the documentation for that method.)  `Object.create` very simply returns a new object with the specified prototype and any additional properties you want to add.
 For our purposes you use it like so:

 ~~~javascript
 function Student() {